 Originally published in the March 2015 issue of Scholastic’s Scope magazine, “The Newsies” tells the story of a young immigrant girl who goes to work selling newspapers just before the 1899 New York City newsboy strike in which kids stood up to millionaire publishers William Randolph Hearst and Joseph Pulitzer.
 It differs from the Disney version in that it’s historically-accurate, it’s school-friendly, and Disney doesn’t own it.
 Suitable for reader’s theater, podcast, or stage production.
 Parts for from 12 to 17 students (depending on your casting needs), a comprehension activity, key, and background info.
 Consider pairing it with “Stolen Childhoods,” my play about Lewis Hine’s crusade to end child labor.
 Use it with students in grades 4 through 7 to improve fluency, build comprehension, and inspire interest in US History.
 Click here to preview or purchase.
 For a grander version, check out the “Musified” mini musical elsewhere on this page.

 Bring your Explorers unit to life with this original history play.
-Juan Pnce de Leon is credited with discovering Florida, identifying the Gulf Stream, and is called “the Father of Puerto Rico,” yet he’s best known for his fabled search for “The Fountain of Youth.”
-Carefully researched and kid-friendly, this seven-page, twenty-minute classroom play script leads students to evaluate the motives of 15th and 16th Century explorers.
+Juan Ponce de Leon is credited with discovering Florida, identifying the Gulf Stream, and is called “the Father of Puerto Rico,” yet he’s best known for his fabled search for “The Fountain of Youth.”
+Carefully researched and kid-friendly classroom play script leads students to evaluate the motives of 15th and 16th Century explorers.
 What were the explorers really after?
 What happened to the native people?
 Did the Fountain of Youth really exist?
 Could it have saved Ponce de Leon’s life?
 The play is well-suited to reader’s theater or a dramatic stage production, and it includes parts for eight to fourteen students (and innumerable extras), depending upon your casting needs.
-Full class set for just $3 and it includes a comprehension activity, too!
+Full class set is under $4 and it includes a comprehension activity, too!
 You’ll find it at Etsy and Amazon.